RodriVazquezAsenjo/PP2-Gro-list/README.md

 ### **3. Structure Plane**

-On the structure plane, the ways in which the user navigates the website are defined, where will the user land, what will be his options from where he lands and further on.
+On the structure plane, the ways in which the user navigates the website are defined, where will the user land, what will be their options from where they lands and further on.

-As the user accesses the website, he’ll be landing on the home page, where he will be greeted by a slogan clearly portraying a sense of simplicity and an access button that will take him to the dashboard.
+As the user accesses the website, they will be landing on the home page, where they will be greeted by a slogan clearly portraying a sense of simplicity and an access button that will take him to the dashboard.
 Here, he’ll notice the navigation bar at the top, present in all pages, which will be able to take him to a pantry page, grocery page and a quiz page.
 On the dashboard you'll find three cards to take you to the pantry, grocery and quiz pages.
-At the bottom the footer has links to the authors github and linkedin, a bbc good food link and the home page.
+At the bottom the footer has links to the authors github and linkedin and the home page.
 Togehter with a disclaimer.

 The Structure Plane of the Pantry page is designed to facilitate user interaction with their pantry inventory in a straightforward and intuitive manner.
 The header